Robert-Pfund/JUGo/README.md

 JUGo is a simple Database written in Go.
 It was created for small side-projects and is mainly focused on storing/deleting structs in/from a json-File.

+!
+This project is still under developement and new features like only accepting unique ids might be added and bring change to some functionality of the database !

 ### Installation

 ```sh